 Deploying Container Orchestration with Docker Swarm

-Docker Swarm is an excellent option for container orchestration if you meet the following conditions:
+Docker Swarm is an excellent option for container orchestration if you meet one of the following conditions:

-- Need to utilize existing hardware procured for Metric Insights v5.x
+- Need to utilize existing hardware already procured for Metric Insights

-- Don't have an on-premise Kubernetes cluster to deploy
+- Don't have an on-premise Kubernetes or OpenShift cluster to deploy

 In terms of hardware, for Docker Swarm to work, we would need to deploy Metric Insights across a minimum of two application servers (with each server serving as nodes for the containers to run on).*